psobolewskiPhD/i2k2024_napari_workshop/napari-workshops/notebook_setup.md

 jupyter lab
 ```

-The Jupyter interface will open in a browser window and you will see the notebooks
+The Jupyter interface will open in a browser window and you will see the `notebooks` folder
 in the file browser on the left.

 ````{important}